Enhancement Shaman DPS Mythic+ Tips — Battle for Azeroth (BfA) 8.2.5

-Nothing specifically changes when in Mythic+ compared to other content other than using Sundering.
+Nothing specifically changes when in Mythic+ compared to other content other than planning your uses of Sundering.
 You should save the spell for when there are large groups of mobs, rather than wasting it on smaller, less dangerous groups.
 For more details on the Enhancement Shaman rotation, check our Rotation, Cooldowns, and Abilities page.

 Enhancement Shaman provides a number of small utility tools to help control and manage enemy groups, alongside a large number of support tools, such as offensive dispels, decurses and some crowd control options.
 Below is a list of these abilities, as well as their descriptions and uses.